A nilpotent IP polynomial multiple recurrence theorem: FVIP groups

 \subsection{Partition theorems for IP-rings}

-An \emph{IP-ring} is a subset of $\Fin$ that consists of all finite unions of a given strictly increasing chain $\alpha_{0}<\alpha_{1}<\dots$ of elements of $\Fin$ \cite{MR833409}*{Definition 1.1}.
+An \emph{IP-ring} is a subset of $\Fin$ that consists of all finite unions of a given strictly increasing chain $\alpha_{0}<\alpha_{1}<\dots$ of elements of $\Fin$ \cite[Definition 1.1]{MR833409}.
 In particular, $\Fin$ is itself an IP-ring (associated to the chain $\{0\}<\{1\}<\dots$).
 Polynomials are generally assumed to be defined on $\Fin$ even if we manipulate them only on some sub-IP-ring of $\Fin$.

 Since we will be dealing a lot with assertions about sub-IP-rings we find it convenient to introduce a shorthand notation.
 If some statement holds for a certain sub-IP-ring $\Fin'\subset\Fin$ then we say that it holds \emph{without loss of generality} (wlog).
 In this case we reuse the symbol $\Fin$ to denote the sub-IP-ring on which the statement holds (in particular this IP-ring may change from use to use).
-With this convention the basic Ramsey-type theorem about IP-rings reads as follows. \begin{theorem}[Hindman \cite{MR0349574}] Every finite coloring of $\Fin$ is wlog monochrome. \end{theorem} This is not the same as the assertion ``wlog every finite coloring of $\Fin$ is monochrome'', since the latter would mean that there exists a sub-IP-ring on which \emph{every} coloring is monochrome.
+This is the only sense in which the phrase ``wlog'' will be used in \textsection\ref{sec:fvip} and \textsection\ref{sec:primitive}.
+With this convention the basic Ramsey-type theorem about IP-rings reads as follows. \begin{theorem}[Hindman \cite{MR0349574}] Every finite coloring of $\Fin$ is wlog monochrome. \end{theorem} Since ``wlog'' is an existential quantifier, it is important where it appears in a sentence.
+For instance, Theorem~\ref{thm:hindman} is not the same as the assertion ``wlog every finite coloring of $\Fin$ is monochrome'', since the latter would mean that there exists a sub-IP-ring on which \emph{every} coloring is monochrome.

 As a consequence of Hindman's theorem~\ref{thm:hindman}, a map from $\Fin$ to a compact metric space for every $\epsilon>0$ wlog has values in an $\epsilon$-ball.
 As the next lemma shows, for polynomial maps into compact metric groups the ball can actually be chosen to be centered at the identity.
 In a metric group we denote the distance to the identity by $\dint{\cdot}$. \begin{lemma} Let $\Gb$ be a prefiltration in the category of compact metric groups and $P \in \polyn$.
-Then for every $\epsilon>0$ we have wlog $\dint{P} < \epsilon$. \end{lemma} \begin{proof} We use induction on the length of the prefiltration $\Gb$.
+Then for every $\epsilon>0$ we have wlog $\dint{P} < \epsilon$. \end{lemma} \begin{proof} We induct on the length of the prefiltration $\Gb$.
 If the prefiltration is trivial, then there is nothing to show, so assume that the conclusion is known for $\Gb[+1]$.

 Let $\delta,\delta'>0$ be chosen later.
 By compactness and Hindman's theorem~\ref{thm:hindman} we may wlog assume that the image $P(\Fin)$ is contained in some ball $B(g,\delta)$ with radius $\delta$ in $G_{1}$.
 By uniform continuity of the group operation we have $\sD_{\beta}P(\alpha) \in B(g\inv,\delta')$ for any $\alpha>\beta\in\Fin$ provided that $\delta$ is small enough depending on $\delta'$.
 On the other hand, for a fixed $\beta$, by the induction hypothesis we have wlog $\dint{\sD_{\beta}P} < \delta'$, so that $\dint{g\inv}<2\delta'$.
 By continuity of inversion this implies $\dint{g}<\epsilon/2$ provided that $\delta'$ is small enough.
 This implies $\dint{P}<\epsilon$ provided that $\delta$ is small enough. \end{proof}